fallingleaflun/TScrcpyDroid-dev/README.md

 # TScrcpyDroid-dev
-This is a client app for scrcpy written in Kotlin.
+This is a client app for scrcpy written in Kotlin.Both Compose and SurfaceView are used.
 ## Usage
 1. Enable Developer options on the server device(the Android device to be controlled).
 2. Enbale USB debug.